 While B ITM 215 (Computer Applications in Business) is not required for the major itself, B ITM 215 is required for certain courses in the program and for effective work in the field.
 Thus, students should take B ITM 215 as early as possible as part of their preparation for the major or minor.
 For additional information about the minor, see the Bulletin section 'Approved Minors.'

-Degree Requirements: Bachelor of Science in Interdisciplinary Studies (Faculty-Initiated Interdisciplinary Major in Financial Market Regulation)
+Degree Requirements: Bachelor of Science in Interdisciplinary Studies with a faculty-initiated concentration in Financial Market Regulation

 Business and Finance